At the FRONT

 (2) Behrendt, Karl Philipp: Die Kriegschirurgie von 1939-1945 aus der Sicht der beratenden Chirurgen des deutschen Heeres im Zweiten Weltkrieg.
 Dissertation.
 Institut für Geschichte der Medizin der Albert-Ludwigs-Universität.
 Freiburg/Br.
 2003.
 S. 123 ff.

-In the Front Line in Normandy
+At the Front in Normandy

 After the Allies had broken through the German front at Avranches in Normandy in July 1944, the 84th Infantry Division was deployed at this breakthrough point.

-On the General Staff map of 6th August 1944, the location of the 84th ID is marked.
+General Staff map of 6th August 1944

 5th August 1944